-The infinite with which Günderrode’s narrator seeks a relationship, and which he claims all the world’s religions attempt to disclose (I:309), does not correspond to what is peculiarly human in human beings, i.e., their moral and civic relations to other human beings.
-Instead, Günderrode’s narrator aligns this infinite/divine with the spirit of nature, or “primal life” (Urleben).
-This is the “fundamental force” (Grundkraft) that connects everything that exists, and from which the individual human being has emerged.
+The infinite with which Günderrode’s narrator seeks a relationship, and which he claims all the world’s religions attempt to disclose (I:309), does not correspond to what is peculiarly human in human beings (i.e., their moral and civic relations to other human beings).
+Instead, Günderrode’s narrator aligns this infinite/divine with the spirit of nature or “primal life” (Urleben).
+This is the “fundamental force” (Grundkraft) that connects everything that exists and from which the individual human being has emerged.
 This is, he claims, “an infinite force, an eternal life, that is everything that is, that was and will become, that engenders itself in mysterious ways, that remains eternal during all change and dying.
 It is at the same time the ground of all things and the things themselves, the condition and the conditioned, the creator and the creature” (I:309).

 The references to this infinite as “life” and “force,” as well as the claim that it underlies and runs through all things, connect the infinite “ground” of “Story of a Brahmin” to the “All” that Günderrode describes in “Idea of the Earth” and “Letters.”
-In “Letters,” Günderrode explicitly associates the whole, or the “All,” with nature, asking: “What does it mean, that from the All of nature [Allheit der Natur] a being cuts itself loose with such consciousness, and feels torn off from it?”
+In “Letters,” Günderrode explicitly associates the whole, or the “All,” with nature, asking, “What does it mean, that from the All of nature [Allheit der Natur] a being cuts itself loose with such consciousness, and feels torn off from it?”
 (I:359).
-Thus, notwithstanding terminological differences, Günderrode articulates the same idea in all three pieces: i.e., that of an eternal, living whole that manifests itself in every aspect of the world.
+Thus, notwithstanding terminological differences, Günderrode articulates the same idea in all three pieces (i.e., that of an eternal, living whole that manifests itself in every aspect of the world).
 In “Story of a Brahmin,” Günderrode emphasizes the importance of cultivating a relationship to this “infinite spirit of nature” (unendlicher Naturgeist) (I:312) or (as she calls it in “Idea of the Earth” and “Letters”) the “earth-spirit” (Erdgeist) (I:360, 447, 448).

 The above points speak in favor of interpreting the terms “life,” “spirit of nature,” and “earth-spirit” (as well as several other terms including “essence of the earth,” “god of the earth,” and “the infinite”) as fulfilling the same function in Günderrode’s philosophy.
 All these terms refer to a single principle or force running through the beings and processes of our world.